BenjaminSchwenker/tbsw/README_X0.md

      * momentumugradient        : momentum gradient of the beam in u direction
      * momentumvgradient        : momentum gradient of the beam in u direction
      * resultsfilename          : name of the results file, which is produced by the GenerateImage.py script
-     * u_length/v_length        : side lengths of the total image, should be 20 x 10 mmÂ² for an image of the whole beam spot
+     * u_length/v_length        : side lengths of the total image, should be 20 x 10 mm² for an image of the whole beam spot
      * umin/vmax                : Position of the upper left corner of the total image, should be (umin,vmax)=(-10mm,5mm) for an image of the whole beam spot
-     * u/v pixelsize            : Pixel size of the image in Âµm, should be chosen in such away, that at least 1000 particles pass through the area of most pixels
+     * u/v pixelsize            : Pixel size of the image in µm, should be chosen in such away, that at least 1000 particles pass through the area of most pixels

      After the imaging process the uncalibrated radiation length image is located in